arts-in-motion/arts-in-motion/DOCUMENTATION.md

 ## Records

 Records are used to record a volunteers hours.
-Visit '../time_tracker/record/'
+Visit '.../time_tracker/record/' to see a list and add more instances of a time record.